-With the second half of the regular season almost over for Junior football teams, the thoughts of some coaches are already tuning to the end of season 5, 6 or 7 a side tournaments that are popular landmark in the calendar of a number of many teams.
+With the regular season almost over for Junior football teams, the thoughts of some coaches are already tuning to the end of season 5, 6 or 7 a side tournaments that are popular landmark in the calendar of a number of many teams.

 It is often the case that different players in your squad shine in the smaller sided games and end of season tournaments are a great way to build confidence.